vitercik/ai4algs_25/project.md

 | **0** | Major non-compliance with formatting instructions. |

 ### Problem formulation & scope (2 pts)

+It should be clear exactly what problem you solved and under what assumptions.

 | Score | Description |
 |---:|---|